rafaelromao/keyboards/docs/romak.md

 ### Detailed Finger Analysis
 The [Colemak mod-DH analysis tool](https://colemakmods.github.io/mod-dh/analyze.html) was also used to compare Romak against Colemak-DH (English text corpus only).

 The overall finger usage and SFB rate look better in Romak than in Colemak.
+And we should also consider that the actual position of Z and X are not in the top row.

 <p float="left">
   <img src="../img/sfbs_en_romak.png" width="450" />